 health care workers.

-liability insurance coverage for an internship.
-Students must meet certain criteria to be considered for a possible internships.
+drug screen and liability insurance coverage for an internship.
+Students must meet certain criteria to be considered for a possible

+internships.
 (School has information and check lists for these).
-Students who participate in the internship must be available on a full-time basis
+Students who participate in the internship must be available on a full-

 Students who participate in the internship program must successfully complete the internship to receive a certificate of completion